- 33 wind turbines: 31 of which on monopile foundations and two on Mono Bucket foundations

 In addition to the 31 monopile foundations, Van Oord will install two Mono Bucket foundations on the Deutsche Bucht offshore wind farm.
 It will be the first wind farm worldwide to test this new type of foundation structure under commercial operating conditions.
 The new structure benefits the environment as it causes less disruption to the local porpoise population and can be completely decommissioned at the end of its lifetime.
 The Mono Bucket foundation consists of a single steel cylinder, known as a ‘suction bucket’, upon which a shaft is mounted.
 A transition piece and an 8.4 MW wind turbine will be installed on this shaft.
 The suction bucket structure becomes firmly embedded in the sea floor by its own weight and vacuum pressure, eliminating the need for pile driving and, consequently, for noise mitigation measures such as big bubble curtains.

 About the project

 The Deutsche Bucht offshore wind farm, owned by Northland Power, is located approximately 95 kilometres northwest of the North Sea island Borkum, more than 100 kilometres off the coast.
 As the balance of plant contractor for the project, Van Oord is responsible for the design, engineering, procurement, construction and installation of the foundations, inter array cables and offshore substation, as well as the transport of the wind turbines.
-Commissioning of the Deutsche Bucht offshore wind farm is expected to take place in the second half of 2019.
+Completion of the commissioning phase of the Deutsche Bucht offshore wind farm is expected by the end of 2019.
 Deutsche Bucht is Northland Power’s third North Sea offshore wind farm.

 Start date7 June 2017